 Electrical and Structural Damage

 Rats are destructive little creatures.
-They gnaw through wooden doors and window frames or through the struts in your roof.
+They gnaw through wooden doors, window frames or the struts in your roof.
 They gnaw the rubber casing around electrical cables and have been known to make holes in the rubber parts of car engines.
 This is all done stealthily, while you are away from home or fast asleep, and often it is not discovered until something stops working or you find a small heap of unexplained wood shavings.

 Types of Rats

-Many estimates put the UK rat population at over 100 million which is significantly higher than the human population.
+Many estimates put the UK rat population at over 100 million, which is significantly higher than the human population.

 There are only two species of rats found in Britain, namely the brown rat (rattus norvegicus), and the black rat (rattus rattus).